 Individual responses can vary after a BBL treatment.
 Mild erythema (redness) and possibly mild edema (swelling) along with darkened pigment can be expected and are actually desired responses within a few minutes after the procedure.
 The length of healing time can also vary from patient to patient.

 *Legal disclaimer: Individual results may vary.
-Skin and Skinnier is not legally permitted to make any guarantees through this website.
+Our reviews speak for themselves, but Skin and Skinnier is not legally allowed to make any guarantees through this website.